DaScient/Mahalanobis-Classification/README.md

 [cft]: Counterfeit bills collected.

-*Note*
+Note:

-I will think about adding these raw collected data.csv's for your pleasure.
+I have added raw collected data.csv's (where these sets all come from) for your pleasure.
 But for now to show Mahalanobis in action, this package will work.

-*ADDED... see below.*

 ~Datasets~